astral-fate/TM366-Artificial-Intelligence/Reinforcement Learning/Readme.md

 There are four main subelements of a reinforcement learning system:

-1. Policy <br>
+* Policy:  <br>

-2. Reward function <br>
+The policy is the set of rules or associations that a reinforcement learning agent follows to determine its behavior at a given time.
+It is a mapping from perceived states of the environment to actions to be taken when in those states.
+The policy is the core of a reinforcement learning agent and determines how it will behave.

-          The policy defines the learning agent's way of behaving at a given time, the reward function maps states or state-action pairs to a single number indicating             the desirability of that state.
+* Reward function:  <br>

-3. Value function <br>
+ The reward function is a measure of how well the agent is doing in achieving its goal.
+It maps states or state-action pairs to a single number indicating the desirability of that state.
+The goal of a reinforcement learning agent is to maximize the total reward it receives over time, and the reward function defines what are the good and bad events for the agent.

-       the value function specifies what is good in the long run by mapping states to the total amount of reward an agent can expect to accumulate over the future,
+* Value function: <br>

-4. Model of the environment <br> the model of the environment allows the agent to predict the consequences of its actions.
+The value function specifies the long-term value of a state or action for a reinforcement learning agent.
+It maps states to the total amount of reward an agent can expect to accumulate over the future, starting from that state.
+The value function helps the agent decide which actions to take in order to maximize its reward over the long term.

 Reinforcement learning has numerous applications in robotics, including: